 With current program size and teaching load expectations of 12 credit hours per semester, the STE is adequately staffed when supplemented by eight different part-time (adjunct) faculty.
-Three of the 8 teach in the Early Childhood program.
 All adjunct faculty are vetted through the Dean's office, Human Resource Department, and the VPAA's office.
 A program coordinator for the secondary programs oversees the assessment, retention, and recruitment efforts.
-The

-Elementary Education program and Early Childhood program also have program coordinators.
-The STE also employs a full time assistant.
+The secondary program also has a program coordinator, and the STE employs a full time assistant.

 Faculty participate in professional development opportunities related to pedagogical training, discipline-specific subject area expertise, and accreditation requirements/expectations.
 Pedagogical training has included SMARTBoard training and attending the International Society for Technology in Education (ISTE) conference.
 Teaching current best practices in technology is an accreditation expectation.
-Attending this conference ensures that the STE is staving current with the technology trends.
+Attending this conference ensures that the STE is staying current with the technology trends.
 Discipline-specific professional development is offered to program coordinators through their Specialized Professional Associations every other year.
-The National Association for the Education of Young Children (NAEYC) was attended in 2019 and again in 2021.
 Professional education faculty attend the Council for the Accreditation of Education Preparation (CAEP) conference to ensure that the School of Teacher Education is aligning its programs to accreditation standards.
 The Office of Educational Quality and Accountability (OEQA) also offers a spring accreditation training that is attended as well, which gives specific state requirements.
-In addition to meeting external expectations, MACU provides professional development opportunities in faculty meetings, Dine 'N' Data, and in school initiatives like MCore GiANT leadership training.
-While too exhaustive for reproduction here, a more complete account of faculty professional development is provided in CVs available by request through the VPAAs office.
+In addition to meeting external expectations, MACU provides professional development opportunities in faculty meetings, Dine 'N' Data, and in school initiatives like MCore GiANT leadership training, While too exhaustive for reproduction here, a more complete account of faculty professional development is provided in CVs available by request through the VPAAs office.